-The employment attorneys at The Spitz Law Firm, LLC, are committed to representing individuals who have been fired against based on their gender identity and sexual orientation in the workplace.
+The employment attorneys at Spitz, The Employee’s Law Firm, are committed to representing individuals who have been fired against based on their gender identity and sexual orientation in the workplace.
 In addition, our employment discrimination lawyers are constantly seeking to protect the work rights of those in the LGBT (Lesbian, Gay, Bisexual and Transgender) community who are discriminated against in the workplace.
 While Ohio and many other states continue to fall behind in enacting statutory protections for LGBT individuals, some employees in the LGBT community have had luck getting protection under Ohio and federal gender discrimination laws by arguing that the discrimination against them was based on their non-conformance to traditional gender stereotypes.
 (See LGBT Employment Law: Can I Be Fired For Being Too Masculine?; Can I Be Fired Because I’m Gay/Lesbian?; Can I Be Denied A Promotion Because I’m Transgender?; and Law: Can My Job Fire Me Because Of My Sexual Orientation?)

 Title VII of the Civil Rights Act of 1964 forbids employers from discriminating against or harassing any employee because of that worker’s race/color, religion, gender/sex, or national origin.
 Sexual orientation is not directly recognized as a protected class under Title VII; however, a claim for discrimination based on gender stereotypes can amount to a claim of sex discrimination under Title VII.